Ostracon of Prince Sethherkhepshef

 The Ostracon of Prince Sethherkhepshef is a painted limestone figured-ostracon of the son of Ramesses III (reigned 1186–1155 BCE).
 It is a standing, figured profile of Prince Sethherkhepshef (who later ascended the throne as Ramesses VIII) in an adoration pose, with outstretched arms, a sceptre in his left hand, and right hand, palm-forward.
 Behind Sethherkhepshef in a standard layout of figures and writing, is a vertical column of hieroglyphs reading "king's son of his body, his beloved" with his name (Seth-her-kepesh) appearing at the end.

-The ostracon was found in the Valley of the Queens, where a tomb (QV43) was built for the prince.
-It is currently in the Museo Egizio, Turin, Italy.
+The ostracon was discovered in the Valley of the Queens—specifically in tomb QV43, built for the prince during the Twentieth Dynasty of Egypt.
+The discovery was made during the period of Ottoman Egypt, and the artifact is now housed in the Museo Egizio, Turin, Italy.

 Egyptian ostraca were used for artist's sketchings, cartoons-caricatures, letter documents, school–practice writing, and graffiti.
 This particular ostracon may be a sketch by an artisan working on the prince's tomb.